 Teaching Mathematics in the Inclusive Elementary School

-Analysis of content, materials and methods of teaching mathematics in the inclusive elementary classroom.
-Prepares the future teacher of mathematics for facilitation of instruction to meet the needs of all children, including children with disabilities.
+An analysis of content, materials and methods of teaching mathematics in the inclusive elementary classroom.
+Course prepares the future teacher of mathematics for facilitation of instruction to meet the needs of all children, including children with disabilities.

 Middle School Mathematics Methods